calvinlfer/sample-node-docker/README.md

 ## Running instructions
 Assuming you named the image `mynodeapp`, you can run a container based off this image using  `docker run --rm -p 80:3000 mynodeapp:latest`.

+## Pulling from Docker Hub
+This image can be pulled from Docker Hub using `docker pull rubixcubin/simple-node-express:latest`